CarXTechnologies/dro-map-uploader/README.md

 Note that any collision GameObject/Prefab must also be with some component of type Collider (Box/Sphere/Capsule/Mesh Collider).
 This condition is necessary for collisions to be correct.

 ## b.
-Assigning a Spawn Point on the Map
+Assigning a spawn point on the map

 1. To assign a spawn point on the map, create an empty object: select the GameObect → Create Empty menu item (or Ctrl+Shift+N).
 In the Transform component, set the coordinates of the point that is most suitable for the car to appear in the game.
 Add the _GameMarkerData component_, and select the **SpawnPoint type**